 There was a problem in the previous command to the database, which resulted in an error.
-The database will not recover automatically from this condition: you must run a rollback () before sending new commands to the session (if this seems too harsh, remember that PostgreSQL supports nested transactions using the SAVEPOINT command).
+The database will not recover automatically from this condition: you must run a rollback() before sending new commands to the session (if this seems too harsh, remember that PostgreSQL supports nested transactions using the SAVEPOINT command).

-Why do I get the error current transaction is aborted, commands ignored until end of transaction block when I use multiprocess Psycopg's connections can't be shared across processes (but are thread safe).
+Why do I get the error current transaction is aborted, commands ignored until end of transaction block when I use multiprocessing (or any other forking system) and not when use threading?

+Psycopg's connections can't be shared across processes (but are thread safe).
 If you are forking the Python process make sure to create a new connection in each forked child.
 See Thread and process safety for further informations.